Bendystraw

 GraphQL Queries

-POST https://<url>/<api-key>/graphql
+POST https://<base-url>/<api-key>/graphql

 Singular queries